Arts and Music

 High School Brain Bowl is held in October at a different school each year.
 On the competition day, students from many schools across the Kanto Plain will answer questions on topics spanning English language and literature, Science, History, Geography, Japanese Studies, Music and Arts, and Current Events.
 The game play format is similar to that found on the BBC television programme "University Challenge".

 Sacred Heart has frequently placed at least one participant in the top 10 individual scorer rankings.
 High School Brain Bowl is a fun, rewarding, and intellectually challenging extracurricular activity for those who can think fast and are fast on the buzzer.
-Please contact the High School Brain Bowl sponsor, Mr. Sharp if you have further questions.

 The Sacred Heart Debate Team competes in four practice debates during the winter season.
 The practice debates prepare students for either the Junior Varsity (JV) or the Varsity Tournament which is held at the end of the season.
 In teams of three, students argue either affirmative or negative on a designated topic.
 The challenge of debate is not only to research and prepare a justifiable and logical case in a week.
 It is also to be prepared to rebut the opposition and convince the judge that your team’s argument is stronger within the rules of debate.